Gibson Pitches Through The 7th As Twins Beat Angels 5-4

-MINNEAPOLIS (AP) — Kyle Gibson pitched into the seventh to snap his three-game winless streak, Byron Buxton hit his fifth homer and the Minnesota Twins held off the Los Angeles Angels 5-4 on Tuesday.

-The 6 2-3 innings marked Gibson’s (5-6) longest outing of the season.
+Considering one started the season 0-4 before being sent to the minors and the other spent most of April a sub-.100 hitter, it’s impressive Gibson and Buxton are playing roles on one of the A.L.’s most surprising teams this year.

+“I don’t feel like my stuff is that much different,” Gibson said.
+“I think my mindset has allowed me to execute better.
+I’ve gotten in situations where in the first six starts, I ended up caving and not making it out of the third, fourth, fifth inning.”

+Gibson threw 6 2-3 innings to snap his three-game winless streak.
 He allowed two runs off five hits with a pair of walks and four strikeouts.

+“I think that’s what we’re all looking for is if he keeps incrementally finding ways to trust himself and stay aggressive,” manager Paul Molitor said.
+“It seems when he does that, the results reflect it.”

 Robbie Grossman had an RBI double off JC Ramirez (7-7) and eventually came around to score in a two-run fifth that put the Twins ahead for good.
 Ramirez — who allowed four runs off seven hits in five innings — also pitched tough but lost on the road for the first time since April 19 at Houston, ending his string of five straight road wins.